jonessarae/hiv-hypermutants/README.md

 <img width="685" alt="comparison" src="https://user-images.githubusercontent.com/42072830/48634128-e6b63d00-e992-11e8-9f11-bcde22ba55ed.png">

 ## Conclusions
-Hyperfreq found 62 hypermutants and Hypermut found 60 in the patient “LEOHIR”.
-There were only three mismatches out of a total of 257 sequences.
-The fisher p-value is 0.92, which means that these two tools are comparable at least for one patient.
-The open reading frames of the hypermutants exhibit a diverse range of lengths.
+For this project, I had HIV sequences collected from a variety of tissue sites from one patient "LEOHIR".
+The HIV sequences and the results from Hypermut and Hyperfreq were uploaded into a MySQL database and visualized on my website.
+Hyperfreq identified 62 hypermutants while Hypermut identified 60 for this patient.
+Altogether, there were only three mismatches out of a total of 257 sequences.
+The p-value for the Fisher's exact test was 0.92, which means that these two tools are comparable at least for one patient.
+The open reading frames of the hypermutants exhibited a diverse range of lengths, suggesting that these HIV hypermutants are capable of generating peptides.
+Further experimentation is required to validate the presense of these peptides.
 ## References
 [1] Imamichi, H., Dewar, R. L., Adelsberger, J. W., Rehm, C. A., O’Doherty, U., Paxinos, E. E., ... & Lane, H. C. (2016).
 Defective HIV-1 proviruses produce novel protein-coding RNA species in HIV-infected patients on combination antiretroviral therapy.
 Proceedings of the National Academy of Sciences, 113(31), 8783-8788